josephmjoy/robotics/java_robotutils/impnotes.md

    a single UDP packet - as much as can fit.
 Given the overhead of sending and receiving a UDP packet, we should pack as much in there as we can.

+#Feb 15C, 2018 RobotComm Design Note - Execution Context for Timers
+RobotComm needs timers just for the send-commend side - to periodically re-send CMD messages for which RESP with completed status have not been received.
+It seems heavy handed to create a Timer object (which has the overhead of one thread) to do this.
+Some ideas:
+- Add methods to DatagramTransport for timers (and also millis and nanos).
+Isn't clean to add this to a datagram transport interface.
+- Add a new System interface passed in to RobotComm constructor that contains timers, millis and nanos.
+  Seems cumbersome.
+But potentially eventually the way to go - RobotUtils.SystemHelper interface, and a RobotUtils.Utils class that collects together a bunch of helper methods including some currently in StructuredLogger and RobotComm - raw loggers, udp-transport - it would be more clean to have these live outside the core RobotComm and StructuredLogger class.
+- So while all this thinking is breweing, RobotComm will simply expose a periodicWork method that the client is expected to call periodically - no strong requirements as to how often.
+Retransmits will happen in this context.

 # Feb 15B, 2018 RobotComm - Command ID (CmdId) uniqueness considerations.
 - I (JMJ) realized that on the server side, the reach check for uniqueness should combine client CmdID with client address.
 I am not doing this currently - the key is just client CmdID.